• Home

 The leap in CEO pay comes as wages for the average worker have plummeted.
 Global real wages for workers fell by 12% between 2019 and 2025.
 The report claims that given this decrease in wages, the average worker has worked 108 days for free since 2019.

 Apart from falling wages, the average worker has had to deal with skyrocketing inflation in recent years.
 Core inflation saw an uptick of 0.3% and was 3.2% higher in March than a year earlier, according to the core personal consumption expenditures price index, which excludes volatile categories like food and energy.
-Since 2020, overall prices are up 25%, according to data from the Consumer Price Index.
+Since 2020, overall prices are up 25%, according to data from the consumer price index.

 Federal Reserve data show that the wealth gap in the U.S. is growing.
 As of the third quarter of 2025, the top 1% of American households owned about 29% of the country’s wealth, compared to 5.3% owned by the bottom 50%.

-To remedy this disparity, the government should take corrective action, said Amitabh Behar, the executive director of Oxfam International, said in a statement.
+To remedy this disparity, the government should take corrective action, Amitabh Behar, the executive director of Oxfam International, said in a statement.

-“Governments must cap CEO pay, fairly tax the super-rich and ensure minimum wages at the very least keep pace with inflation and ensure a dignified living,” he said.
+“Governments must cap CEO pay, fairly tax the super-rich, and ensure minimum wages at the very least keep pace with inflation and ensure a dignified living,” he said.

 About the Author